tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the connection.

 As SHA-1 and SHA-224 are deprecated, support for them is NOT RECOMMENDED.
-Endpoints that reject chains due to use of a deprecated hash MUST send a fatal "bad_certificate" alert message before closing the connection.
+Endpoints that reject certification paths due to use of a deprecated hash MUST send a fatal "bad_certificate" alert message before closing the connection.
 All servers are RECOMMENDED to transition to SHA-256 or better as soon as possible to maintain interoperability with implementations